Variational Quantum Algorithm Landscape Reconstruction by Low-Rank Tensor Completion: Landscape Reconstruction by Low-rank Tensor Completion

 \subsection{Evaluation}

 We implement the TT representation of landscapes and the tensor completion reconstruction workflow as part of the VQA helper package OSCAR (\href{https://github.com/QUEST-UWMadison/OSCAR}{https://github.com/QUEST-UWMadison/OSCAR}).
 We employ the teneva package~\cite{chertkov2022optimization, chertkov2023black} for the tensor completion functionalities and provide a unified interface with the compressed-sensing-based reconstruction method in~\cite{hao2023enabling}.
+Note that due to the discrepancy in the applicable scope of the two methods, it is not possible to directly compare their performance.

 We perform numerical simulation of QAOA of various depths, solving the MaxCut problem and VQE with the UCCSD ansatz solving the Hydrogen molecule.
 We fix the landscape range to be $\frac{\pi}{16}$ and vary the resolution and sampling fraction.
 We use second-order ANOVA decomposition, followed by $1000$ iterations of ALS with regularization of $0.01$.
 We set the rank for both ANOVA and ALS to be $2$, $6$, and $3$ for $p=1$, $p=2$ QAOA, and H$_2$, respectively.
 We take $5\%$ of the samples as the validation set and calculate the relative error between the true values and the reconstructed values.